Awad-Ak/Python-Log-Analyser/README.md

 ## How the Analyser Works

-1. The code opens up the log.txt file and reads the logs so they can be analysed.
+1. The code opens up the logs.txt file and reads the logs so they can be analysed.
 2. Each log is split using .split() and the login status, IP and timestamp are extracted.
 3. To store successful and failed logins dictionaries were used.
 4. If the IP exceeded more than 5 failed attempts the code flags it as potential brute force activity with a HIGH severity.